Copps History, Family Crest & Coats of Arms

 Other sources note that the name is generally a name found in southern England in Cornwall , Devon and Dorset.

 The Hundredorum Rolls of 1273 had only one listing for that family, that of Roger Coppe who was listed in Dorset.
 In Somerset, Richard Coppe was listed there 1 Edward III (in the first year of King Edward III's reign.)

 In Norfolk, we found two entries for the family: John de la Coppe in the Feet of Fines for 1331 and Richard de la Coppe, who was rector of Oxburgh (1 Edward III.)

 "The Copps have now their home in the Great Torrington district [of Devon].
 Coppe was a common name in Littleham, Exmouth, in the 17th century (Webb), and even now the name is not uncommon in the town."

 Early History of the Copps family

-Another 181 words (13 lines of text) covering the years 1190, 1619 and 1672 are included under the topic Early Copps History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Copps research.
+Another 91 words (6 lines of text) covering the years 1190, 1619, 1672 and 1619 are included under the topic Early Copps History in all our PDF Extended History products and printed products wherever possible.

 Copps Spelling Variations